steve-chavez/postgrest-sessions-example/app.sql.md

 ```

-You could create a separate role with limited privileges to execute this query,
+To run this function regularly, we could create a separate role with limited
-granting it just `usage` on the `app` schema and `execute` on this function.
+privileges, granting it just `usage` on the `app` schema and `execute` on this function,
+that cron job will be able to login as.

 ### Login

-We define a login function that we will be able to use in our API:
+We define a login function that creates a new session, using many of the defaults
+that we set in the `sessions` table.

 ```sql
 create function app.login(email text, password text)